 St. Thomas More High School offers a college preparatory curriculum that academically prepares its students for success in universities across the world.
 The Student Services Department delivers a comprehensive counseling program that enables students to develop the necessary soft skills that will serve them in future careers.
 College and career counseling begins freshman year and continues throughout the four years of high school.
 Students are introduced to various career assessments and college research tools to encourage the creation and implementation of postsecondary goals.
 Each school year allows for students to explore and modify these goals, as interests change and new skills are learned.
 Graduation Day is an important benchmark that signifies the commencement of the journey to college and career pursuits.
 St. Thomas More High School believes that each student has a unique personal mission, and therefore, all college and career pathways are celebrated.

-Dean of College and Career Advancement
+Director of College and Career Advancement

 College Prep Timeline